BeauJoh/thesis/source/12-chapter-4-aiwc.md

 We have presented the Architecture-Independent Workload Characterization tool (AIWC), which supports the collection of architecture-independent features of OpenCL application kernels.
 It is the first workload characterization tool to support multi-threaded or parallel workloads.
 These features can be used to predict the most suitable device for a particular kernel, or to determine the limiting factors for performance on a particular device, allowing OpenCL developers to try alternative implementations of a program for the available accelerators -- for instance, by reorganizing branches, eliminating intermediate variables et cetera.
-In addition, the architecture independent characteristics of a scientific workload will inform designers and integrators of HPC systems, who must ensure that compute architectures are suitable for the intended workloads.
+In addition, the architecture independent characteristics of a scientific workload will inform designers and integrators of HPC systems, who must ensure that accelerator architectures are suitable for the intended workloads.

 To identify which AIWC characteristics are the best indicators of opportunities for optimization, we are currently looking at how individual characteristics change for a particular code through the application of best-practice optimizations for CPUs and GPUs (as recommended in vendor optimization guides).